openeventdata/petrarch2/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Introduction
 ============

 A Python Engine for Text Resolution And Related Coding Hierarchy.

+    One of my students put it this way: "Francesco Petrarch was Kayne West.
+He jumps up on stage, says 'Yo, welcome to the Renaissance, bitches!'
+And then drops the mike." <br\>
+    Dorsey Armstrong <br\>
+    *Great Minds of the Medieval World* (Great Courses Series), lecture 20

 PETRARCH is a natural language processing tool for machine-coding events data.
 It is designed to process fully-parsed news summaries in Penn Treebank format,